 In recent years, research has found that curcumin induces positive changes in the body’s cytokine profiles.
 This benefit makes it a strong candidate for the natural treatment of IBD symptomology.
 (7)

-Another open-label study conducted administered curcumin to five patients with Crohn’s disease and five with ulcerative proctitis.
+Another open-label study was conducted and administered curcumin to five patients with Crohn’s disease and five with ulcerative proctitis.
 All of the patients with ulcerative proctitis demonstrated significant improvements.
 Additionally, four out of the five test subjects with Crohn’s disease improved their condition.

 Although human trials are the most reliable for our purposes, sometimes animal studies yield exciting results.
 One such study used curcumin on rats with acetic acid-induced colitis.

 The results of the research were promising.
 The rats showed improvements in healthy weight gain and a reduction in IBD-related symptoms.
 The researchers concluded that turmeric might help lower oxidative stress associated with inflammatory bowel disease.
 (9)